aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 .. note:: All the following examples of code are available in a dedicated GitHub repository: https://github.com/aff3ct/my_project_with_aff3ct.
-Sometime the full source codes in the repository can differ a little bit from the ones on this page but keep in mind that the philosophy remains the same.
+Sometime the full source codes in the repository may slighly differ from the ones on this page, but the philosophy remains the same.

 .. _user_library_bootstrap:

 Bootstrap
 =========

-The bootstrap example is the most simple way to use |AFF3CT|, it is based on ``C++`` classes and methods that operate on buffers: it is a good point to start.
-Keep in mind that this is the most simple way to use |AFF3CT| but not the most powerful.
-More advanced features like benchmarking, debugging, command line interface and more are available in the :ref:`user_library_tasks` and :ref:`user_library_factory` examples.
+The bootstrap example is the easiest way to start using the |AFF3CT| library.
+It is based on ``C++`` classes and methods that operate on buffers.
+Keep in mind that this is the simplest way to use |AFF3CT|, but not the most powerful way.
+More advanced features such as benchmarking, debugging, command line interfacing, and more are illustrated in the :ref:`user_library_tasks` and :ref:`user_library_factory` examples.

 .. _fig_simple_chain_code: